CLRX/CLRX-mirror/doc/GcnInstrsDs.md

 Opcode: 57 (0x39)
 Syntax: DS_READ_I8 VDST, ADDR [OFFSET:OFFSET]
-Description: Read signed byte from LDS/GDS at address (ADDR+OFFSET), store in VDST.
+Description: Read signed byte from LDS/GDS at address (ADDR+OFFSET), store into VDST.
 The value's sign will be extended to higher bits.
 Operation:
 ```